puppetlabs/puppet-docs/source/pe/3.0/console_auth.markdown

 Several actions related to console users can be done from the command line using rake tasks.
 This can be useful for things like automating user creation/deletion or importing large numbers of users from an external source all at once.
 All of these tasks should be run on the console server node.

+Note that console_auth rake tasks that list, add or remove users **must** be run using the bundle `exec` command.
+For example,

+    cd /opt/puppet/share/puppet-dashboard
+     sudo /opt/puppet/bin/bundle exec rake -f /opt/puppet/share/console-auth/Rakefile db:users:list

-These tasks will add their actions to the console_auth log, located by default at `/var/log/pe-console-auth/auth.log`.
+Console_auth rake tasks will add their actions to the console_auth log, located by default at `/var/log/pe-console-auth/auth.log`.

 #### Adding or Modifying Users